isel-leic-ave/info/README.md

 Kotlin, Scala, Groovy or Clojure.
 Microsoft has its own managed runtime, the
 [.NET Runtime](https://github.com/dotnet/runtime),
-which is the natural target for several .NET languages.
-It presents many similar characteristics and functionalities to those of the JVM.
+which is the natural target for several .NET languages and presents many similar characteristics and functionalities to those of the JVM.

 In this course unit, we explore these kind of execution enviroments, the programming languages that target them, and programming techniques that take